FadyMak/cascon-demo/README.md

-# node-dj
+# Cascon 2015 Demo
-A NodeJS audio streaming and music requests web app
+A collaborative whiteboard written in NodeJS